ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 $ mkdir blinky
 $ cd blinky
 ```
-Next initialize the module with `yotta init` and fill out the details.
-Make sure you select executable as the module type at the end.
+Next initialize the module with `yotta init` and fill in the details.
+Make sure you select **executable** as the module type at the end.
 ```
 $ yotta init
 Enter the module name: <blinky>